 Tagged: Feed-In Tariffs | How Do Solar Rebates Work? | Solar Rebates | Solar Rebates in Australia | STCs |

-In Australia, we’ve got a few different types of solar rebates.
+There are a few different types of solar rebates in Australia.
 It’s important to know what each of them are and how they work.
 Firstly, there’s got small-scale technology certificates (which are also known as STCs), state-based solar rebates and feed-in tariffs.
 We’ll walk you through each of these and tell you how they work, as well as how to claim them when the time comes!

 Small-Scale Technology Certificates (STCs)

 In 2011, the Australian Federal Government introduced a scheme called the Small-Scale Renewable Energy Scheme (or SRES) to encourage homeowners and small businesses to make the switch to solar.
 The scheme itself was put in place to help Australia achieve its renewable energy target.
 STCs come under this scheme and the whole idea can be a little complicated… so we’ll break it down as best we can!

 When you install an eligible solar system, you’re entitled to a certain number of STCs.
 These STCs are then traded-in by your installer for a dollar amount which is then applied to your bill on installation day.
 So, in terms of how to claim STCs, your installer pretty much covers it!
 With this in mind, it’s handy to think of it as a type of discount.
 Just to be clear… it’s technically not a solar rebate but it’s a dollar amount you get back which helps pay for some of the upfront costs you’ll have when you install in Australia (so it’s still a good financial incentive).
 The amount of STCs you can get depends on a number of factors.
 You can check them out here and see what you’re eligible for!